-Outside of IOFM
+Outside of IOFM (External CEUs)

-Calculate your CEU total to log in your account based on the guidelines below.
+When self-reporting, the description field and a vertification file are required for external CEUs.
 IOFM has final authority on the acceptance of individual activities for CEU credit.

 - Relevant conference/seminar: 1 CEU per 1 hour of training/conference, excluding meals, networking events and breaks